makovalab/lab-website/content/press_release/2020-10-06/index.md

 +++
-title = "Evolution of the Y chromosome in great apes deciphered" subtitle = "Researchers reconstruct the ancestral great ape Y and show its rapid evolution in bonobo and chimpanzee" date = 2020-10-06T00:00:00
+summary = "UNIVERSITY PARK, Pa. — New analysis of the DNA sequence of the male-specific Y chromosomes from all living species of the great ape family helps to clarify our understanding of how this enigmatic chromosome evolved.
+A clearer picture of the evolution of the Y chromosome is important for studying…" title = "Evolution of the Y chromosome in great apes deciphered" subtitle = "Researchers reconstruct the ancestral great ape Y and show its rapid evolution in bonobo and chimpanzee" date = 2020-10-06T00:00:00